ovis-hpc/ldms/docs/ldmsd_decomposition.rst

 ==================

-The **flex** decomposition applies various decompositions by LDMS schema digests specified in the configuration.
+The **flex** decomposition applies various decompositions by LDMS schema digests or `matches` specified in the configuration.
 The configurations of the applied decompositions are also specified in \`flex\` decomposition file as follows: